Things to Do

 Neighborhood: Uptown

-The Children’s Theater of Charlotte offers sensory-friendly shows for most of their productions with adaptations including modified lighting and sound, headphones, fidget toys or other sensory items, and a quiet space.
-The theater has other accommodations including American Sign Language interpretation at select shows, assistive listening headsets, script of the show that can be requested with advance notice, and preferred seating for individuals with service dogs.
+The Children’s Theater of Charlotte offers sensory-friendly shows for most of its productions, with adaptations including modified lighting and sound, headphones, fidget toys or other sensory items, and a quiet space.
+The theater has other accommodations including American Sign Language interpretation at select shows, assistive listening headsets, script of the show that can be requested with advance notice and preferred seating for individuals with service dogs.

 Neighborhood: East Charlotte